-The Baltimore Sun recently described the plight of a small Maryland dairy farm that found itself ensnared by the federal government when it ran afoul of a “bank structuring” law that applies to all bank deposits but that many, including small business owners, are often unaware of.
-Federal agents descend on South Mountain Creamery, charged its owners with felonies punishable by up to five years imprisonment and $25,000 fines for each violation, and seized $70,000 from the farm’s bank accounts, without a trial or any finding of guilt, and without even an accusation of any criminal acts aside from making too many bank deposits under $10,000 (seriously!).
+The Baltimore Sun described the plight of a small Maryland dairy farm that found itself ensnared by the federal government when it ran afoul of a “bank structuring” law that applies to all bank deposits but that many, including small business owners, are often unaware of.
+Federal agents descend on South Mountain Creamery, charged its owners with felonies punishable by up to five years imprisonment and $25,000 fines for each violation, and seized $70,000 from the farm’s bank accounts, without a trial or any finding of guilt, and without even an accusation of any criminal acts aside from making too many bank deposits under $10,000.
+Yes, it happens.

 Under the Bank Secrecy Act, codified as part of the Internal Revenue Code, any person or company that receives more than $10,000 in cash in the course of business in one transaction or in two or more related transactions must file a Form 8300 with the IRS within 15 days.
 A Form 8300 includes the person or company’s taxpayer identification number, the name and address of the payer, the amount received, and the date and nature of the transaction.
 This Currency Transaction Reporting law is intended to prevent money laundering and fraud by organized crime, drug dealers, and other legitimate businesses that deal largely in cash.
 By having a record of large cash transactions that businesses and individuals engage in, the IRS and federal law enforcement are better able to identify crime that would otherwise be hidden without a paper trail.